seepick/cccontact/resources/history-presentation/NOTES.md

 MOTIVATION
 ========================================================================================================================
+* know thyself / "gnōthi seauton" (the Temple of Apollo)
   * know myself, know the others; know where your place is; what's "inside" and what's "outside"
   * i am i, because you are you; the self defines itself through the others
+  * try to tell a fish what's water: you need to be outside of it, to be able to point at it
+* sigmund freud approach:
   * by understanding the past, we understand the present (and can more anticipate the future)
   * true for individual level (psychological) and larger scale (history, sociology)
-  * the past once was the present, thus going into the past-past, ad infinitum
+  * like gravity:
-  * like gravity: although decreasing in force exponentially, it never totally ceases to exert force
+    * although decreasing in force exponentially, it never totally ceases to exert force
     * like people are interconnected in eternity, everyone, forever
     * like Indra's net of buddhism: an infinitely largely net, with infinite amount of jewels, each reflecting each other infinitely (interconnectedness/perfect interfusion)
 * know and remember the history, our roots (the community behind it)
   * pay our respect to the ones who created it, giving it to us, enabling us to do it (the people behind)
-* "The values of that period were somehow built into the practice.
-It’s like geology and the formation of rocks—when something forms, it takes into its structure the forces that are in the environment at the time", Nancy
+* Nancy: "The values of that period were somehow built into the practice.
+It’s like geology and the formation of rocks—when something forms, it takes into its structure the forces that are in the environment at the time"